 There are also thermal transfer printers that can use to print barcodes directly on products or packaging.

 Obtain a Barcode Symbol For Each Item

 You can get this symbol from a variety of sources, including the Internet and commercial printing companies.
 The symbol should already be attached to a label.
-If you are having the symbols printed yourself, you will need to buy your own printers and other supplies as well as prepare computer files with the numbers.
+If you have the symbols printed yourself, you will need to buy your own printers and other supplies as well as prepare computer files with the numbers.

-Many companies specialize in printing barcodes using thermal or laser technology, so check those sources first before investing in expensive printers that can only print a few symbols.
+Many companies specialize in printing barcodes using thermal or laser technology.
+So check those sources first before investing in expensive printers that can only print a few symbols.
 The symbol will usually be in the form of a square with rounded corners and should be about 1.5 inches wide and the same height.
 You may be able to pay for a custom-made version if you prefer.

 Scan Products and Always Use Your Company Prefix

 Once you have your barcode numbers and symbols in place, you can start scanning your products.
 You can use a hand-held scanner or install one in your place of business.
 This will make it easy to keep track of your inventory and to check prices on the U.P.C. database of products that are sold in your area of business.

 Make sure that when you use your barcode, it will include your company prefix or otherwise represent only items with which you are involved.
 Never use another company’s code to refer to your numbers.
 If you want to include the price of your items in the barcode number, use a U.P.C. extension that was designed for this purpose.